 Want organic coconut milk – but without the BPA and guar gum?

-As of the time of this writing there is no widely available commercial brand of coconut milk that is organic and free of BPA and guar gum.
-The good news, however, is that with a little extra effort you can easily make this at home yourself.
+The good news is that with a little extra effort you can easily make this at home yourself.

 - Purchase coconut cream (Let’s Do Organic and Artisana are good choices) and blend with water to make coconut milk.